Plaenkler/sevDesk/CONTRIBUTING.md

-# Contributing to DDNS Updater
+# Contributing to sevDesk

-Welcome to the DDNS Updater project!
+Welcome to the sevDesk project!
 Your contributions are highly appreciated.
 We've designed the process to be straightforward and transparent, whether you're:

 - Reporting a bug
 - Discussing code-related matters